tinacms/tina.io/content/docs/tinacms-context.md

 const App = ({ Component, pageProps }) => {
   return (
     <TinaCMS
-      // Required: The query from your `getStaticProps` request query={pageProps.query}
-      // Required: The variables from your `getStaticProps` request variables={pageProps.variables} // Variables used in your query
-      // Required: The data from your `getStaticProps` request data={pageProps.data}
       /**
        * The URL for the content API.
        *